MateuszSamin/synergyai/papers/tech.md

 By executing certain functions within a smart contract, followed by simulating transfers and sales. this algorithm is able to detect anti-features such as hidden fees and honeypots without the need to understand the underlying code.

-The analysis process begins by identifying all public and external functions within a contract that modify state.
+The analysis process begins by identifying all public and external functions within a contract that modify its state.
-Then, we identify functions defined by EIP-20[^erc20] and assert their complinance with the standard using a standardized test suite.
+Then, we identify functions defined by EIP-20[^erc20] and assert their compliance with the standard using a standardized test suite.
-Upon detection of a standards violation (such as failing to return the correct balance of a holder) the token is automatically issued a risk score of 1 and flagged for manual review.
+Upon detection of a standards violation (such as failing to return the correct balance of a holder), the token is automatically issued a risk score of 1 and flagged for manual review.

 Compliant tokens progress to the next stage where the algorithm simulates calls to functions outside EIP-20 from different addresses and notes the changes.
 The purpose of this step is to identify functions that set fees, change reflection settings or block certain addresses.
-Having identified such functions, the algoritm preforms a search in the parameter space, trying to find the configuration, which funnels the most funds to the deployer of the token.
+Having identified such functions, the algorithm performs a search in the parameter space, trying to find the configuration, which funnels the most funds to the deployer of the token.

 Such a search is easy to perform within the space of a single function, such as `setFee(uint256 nominator, uint256 denominator)`;
 however, searching larger parameter spaces thoroughly necessarily involves a non-constant speed penalty to the algorithm.
-While we have had promising results with using classical methods of reducing search spaces, we are also considering the intruduction of an AI model able to look for patterns without human intervention.
+While we have had promising results with using classical methods of reducing search spaces, we are also considering the introduction of an AI model able to look for patterns without human intervention.

-We include this algorithm in the ensebmle to ensure that every contract analysis is complete.
+We include this algorithm in the ensemble to ensure that every contract analysis is complete.
-Having two complimentary approaches to contract analysis helps safeguard against model hallucination and significantly increases the cost of developing ways to subvert the fraud detection system.
+Having two complementary approaches to contract analysis helps safeguard against model hallucination and significantly increases the cost of developing ways to subvert the fraud detection system.

 [^erc20]: F. Vogelsteller, V. Buterin, "ERC-20: Token Standard" (2015)

 ## Holder graph analysis

-A signifiacnt of ICO fraud is conducted even without the introduction of contract anti-features.
+A significant of ICO fraud is conducted even without the introduction of contract anti-features.
 If Eva deploys a new ERC-20 smart contract, she can create the token supply herself.
-Then, she can only add a part of said supply to a liquidity pool and scatter the rest throughout a range of seemingly unaffiliated addresses.
+Then, she can only add a part of the said supply to a liquidity pool and scatter the rest throughout a range of seemingly unaffiliated addresses.
 Such a process can be mediated by exchanges, bridges and other tools, often making the transactions untraceable to the average investor.

 By analyzing the network of token holders at TGE[^3] and monitoring how it changes over time, we are able to identify cliques of cooperating addresses.
-Then, instead of considering their holdings as separate, we are able to lump them together and identify how large are the holdings of contract deployers and other groups.
+Then, instead of considering their holdings as separate, we can lump them together and identify how large are the holdings of contract deployers and other groups.

-The risk returned by this analysis is the percent of the total supply held by the largest clique, excluding tokens held in approved lock contracts with a release time more that 2 days in the future.
+The risk returned by this analysis is the per cent of the total supply held by the largest clique, excluding tokens held in approved lock contracts with a release time of more than 2 days in the future.
 Such a value is important to potential investors, as cliques operate as singular entities

 - they are able to coordinate the sale of their holdings as well as other operations that could significantly alter the price of an asset.